Prag8855/aab/content/guides/blue-card.md

 If you can't get a Blue Card, there are other options:

 - **[Work visa](/glossary/Work%20Visa)**
     No income requirement.
-No university degree requirement. - [How to apply](/guides/german-work-visa)
+No university degree requirement.
+It's for skilled workers with professional training. - [How to apply](/guides/german-work-visa)
 - **[[Working Holiday Visa]]** and **[[Youth Mobility Visa]]**
     Lets you work in Germany for 1 year.
 No income requirement.
 No education requirement.
 There is an age limit.
 - **[[Au pair visa]]**
-    Work as an au pair.
+    Work as an [au pair](/glossary/Au%20pair).
 No income requirement.
 No education requirement.
 - **[[Freelance visa]]**
     For freelancing and self-employment.
 Very low income requirement.
 No education requirement.
 You must have clients in Germany. - [How to apply](/guides/how-to-get-a-german-freelance-visa)

 ## How to apply in Berlin

-You can apply for a Blue Card **after you move to Germany**.
-While you wait for your Blue Card, you can't work.
-You must buy food and pay rent with no income.
-It's cheaper and safer to [apply in your home country](#how-to-apply-in-your-country).
+You can apply for a Blue Card **after you move to Germany**: come to Berlin, then apply.

 You can apply for a Blue Card after you move to Germany if...